 Long-term sobriety takes daily effort, and GateHouse Treatment is committed to providing a solid foundation for our clients to begin their journey.

 - Reduces withdrawal symptoms, such as Post-Acute Withdrawal Syndrome (PAWS)

 - Works to reduce cravings, common in early stages of recovery

-- Length of necessary use of medication can vary on a case to case basis
+- Length of necessary use of medication can vary on a case-by-case basis

-- Allows a physician to closely supervise during early recovery
+- Allows a physician to supervise clients during early recovery

 - Works by locking onto the opioid receptors in the brain

 While there are certain medications used in MAT that have properties that make patients capable of developing a dependency, there are some that do not.
 GateHouse Treatment only uses Naltrexone in its Medication-assisted Treatment, which is prescribed by a physician and administered under close, frequent, monitoring.

 - Some medications used in MAT have shown to have unpleasant side effects